Japanese cuisine: Sweets

 Traditional Japanese sweets are known as wagashi.
 Ingredients such as red bean paste and mochi are used.
 More modern-day tastes includes green tea ice cream, a very popular flavor.
 Almost all manufacturers produce a version of it.
 Kakigōri (かき氷) is a shaved ice dessert flavored with syrup or condensed milk.
 It is usually sold and eaten at summer festivals.
 A dessert very popular amongst children in Japan is dorayaki.
 They are sweet pancakes filled with a sweet red bean paste.
 They are mostly eaten at room temperature but are also considered very delicious hot.
 Similar sweets to dorayaki include imagawayaki and fish-shaped taiyaki.
 Sweet breads containing red bean paste, such as anpan and an-doughnut, are also commonly eaten.

 Drinks

 Tea

 Green tea may be served with most Japanese dishes.
 It is produced in Japan and prepared in various forms, such as matcha, the tea used in the Japanese tea ceremony.
 Barley tea is a favorite drink during the hot summertime.

 Soft drink

-Japan has a vibrant soft drink culture, with local flavors like ramune, melon soda, canned coffee, Calpis, and the citrusy electrolyte drink Pocari Sweat.
-Imported drinks are garner unique meanings in Japan, for example, Dr Pepper has become associated as an intellectual beverage thanks to the anime Steins;Gate, as well as drinks like A&W Root Beer and their Restaurants having a strong ice cream float presence in Okinawa giving it an association with beach vacations.
+Japan has a vibrant soft drink culture, with local flavors like ramune, melon soda, canned coffee, Calpis, and Pocari Sweat.
+Imported drinks can garner unique meanings in Japan.
+One example is Dr Pepper, as it has gained the reputation of an "intellectual beverage" thanks to the anime Steins;Gate.
+Another imported drink, such as A&W Root Beer, has a strong ice cream float presence in the tropical areas of Okinawa, which gives the drink an association with beach vacations.